gunthercox/ChatterBot/docs/chatterbot.rst

 ==============

 ChatterBot has built in logging.
-You can enable ChatterBot's logging by setting the logging level at the top of your python code.
+You can enable ChatterBot's logging by setting the logging level in your code.

 .. code-block:: python